Davidskumar/Emi_Animation/README.md

 Steps:
 -------
-Follow the instructions in the GeneralStepsDoc.doc file
+Follow the instructions in the GeneralStepsDoc.docx file

 ## Softwares used:
 Mixamo:For rigging and animation.(Link: https://www.mixamo.com)